neurolabusc/DistanceFields/README.md

 ## Links

  - [Philip Rideout's distance fields](https://prideout.net/blog/distance_fields/) page was the inspiration for this project.
+His [snowy project](https://prideout.net/snowy/) provides distance fields (and more) for 2D images with a nice Python wrapper.
- - [Philip Rideout's snowy](https://prideout.net/snowy/) provides distance fields (and more) for 2D images with a nice Python wrapper.
+ - [William Silversmith's euclidean-distance-transform-3d](https://github.com/seung-lab/euclidean-distance-transform-3d) provides optimized C code, Python wrappers, and comprehensive discussion of the origins and optimizations.